dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

 5. [Verify the CSI Driver installation](../#verifying-the-driver-installation)

 **Note** :
-   1. "Kubelet config dir path" is not yet configurable in case of Operator based driver installation.
-   2. Also, snapshotter and resizer sidecars are not optional to choose, it comes default with Driver installation.
+   1. Snapshotter and resizer sidecars are installed by default.